ashn-dot-dev/monkey-python/README.md

-# Monkey Programming Language Interpreter in Python 3
+# The Monkey Programming Language
 Python 3 implementation of the interpreter for the Monkey language from Thorsten Ball's [Writing an Interpreter in Go](https://interpreterbook.com/).